Use Cases By Role

 1. Alice deploys a participant node - not shown.

 2. Alice extracts the participant node’s unique identifier into a string.
-The id includes the display name for the participant plus a hash of the public identity signing key.
+The ID includes the display name for the participant plus a hash of the public identity signing key.

-3. Alice makes her participant id known to Bob through an external mechanism, e.g. email.
+3. Alice makes her participant ID known to Bob through an external mechanism, e.g. email.

 domainManager1.participants.set_state(participantIdFromString, ParticipantPermission.Submission, TrustLevel.Ordinary)

-1. One, or more, sequencer endpoints - https urls.
+1. One, or more, sequencer endpoints - https URLs.

 2. Certificate root public cert, if it’s not a publicly signed CA.